Concavity properties of extensions of the parallel volume: The -concavity of the parallel -volume

-Thus
+Thus,

 Hence $V_A^{\mu}$ is not $s$-concave on $\R_+$.
 For $s=0$, the same example works.
-For $s < 0$, one can take $B = [-1, 0]$, $A = [0,1] \cup [2,3]$ and $\, \de \mu(x) = x^{\frac{1}{\gamma}} 1_{[a,3]}(x) \, \de x$, with $\gamma = \frac{s}{1-s}$ and $a$ sufficiently small. \\
+For $s < 0$, one can take $B = [-1, 0]$, $A = [0,1] \cup [2,3]$ and $\, \de \mu(x) = x^{\frac{1}{\gamma}} 1_{[\alpha,3]}(x) \, \de x$, with $\gamma = \frac{s}{1-s}$ and $\alpha$ sufficiently small. \\

-We can't use the geometric localization theorem for $s \in (\frac{1}{2},1)$, see \cite{Fradelizi}.
-In fact, for $s \in (\frac{1}{2},1)$, the answer to Problem~A is negative in general but under particular conditions, we can show a positive answer which improve the concavity.
-First, let us show that the answer to Problem~A is negative in dimension 1 for $s \in (\frac{1}{2},1)$.
+The localization theorem (Theorem~\ref{FG}) holds only for $s \leq \frac{1}{2}$.
+Thus this theorem could not be used to examine the case of $s$-concave measures, with $s > \frac{1}{2}$.
+For $s \in (\frac{1}{2},1)$, the answer to Problem~1 is negative in general as shown in Proposition~\ref{gap} below, but under specific conditions regarding the support of the measure, we can show that a stronger positive answer holds.
+First, let us show that for $s \in (\frac{1}{2},1)$ the answer to Problem~1 is negative in dimension 1.